djkez/Integrated-Fund-Analysis/README.md

 # Download the latest Windows executable from the **Releases** tab.

+A standalone Windows .exe is provided under Releases so the tool can be run without a Python installation.

 ## Run without Python
 1. Go to **Releases** (right side of the repo page).
 2. Download the `Integrated Fund Analysis.exe`. file.